gerstrong/Commander-Genius/readme.txt

  	- libsdl1.2-dev
  	- libgl1-mesa-dev
  * extract my source code into "CGenius".
- * cd into the "CGenius/Release" subdirectory.
+ * cd into the "CGenius/Linux32" or "CGenius/Linux64" subdirectory depending on your system.
  * Run "make".
  * Then, you can run "CommanderGenius".
 Copy the files, wherever you want them together with the data directory. "make install" does not work though.
+ * We also provide CMake for wiz.
+If you want to compile it for embedded systems.
+   We had support for Linux and Win32, but since there is a bug when build, for different Linux build (32-bit or 64-bit) we only use it for embedded systems.

 Compiling CG on Linux/UNIX (other than Ubuntu):
- * If you want to compile the game, you need to have all the standard . development libraries and GNU C Compiler (at least version 4) installed on your system.
+ * If you want to compile the game, you need to have all the standard development libraries and GNU C Compiler (at least version 4) installed on your system.
  * You need to install the "vorbis", "SDL" and "Mesa/OpenGL" development libraries to get it successfully compiled.
- * extract my source code to "ckp".
+ * extract my source code to "cgenius".
- * cd into the "ckp/Release" subdirectory.
+ * cd into the "cgenius/Release" subdirectory.
  * Run "make".
  * Then, you can run "CommanderGenius".
 Copy the files, wherever you want them together with the data directory.